Clustered Mendix Runtime

 The Value values can easily be obtained by performing a find on the Key values of a list of Data instances.

-11 Sessions Are Always Persistent
+Sessions Are Always Persistent

 To support seamless clustering, sessions are always persisted in the database.
 In previous versions, this was a known performance bottleneck.
 Mendix now contains optimizations to mitigate this performance hit.

 Roundtrips to the database for this purpose are reduced by giving the persistent sessions a maximum caching time of thirty seconds (by default).
-This means that after signing out of a session, the session might still be accessible for thirty seconds on other nodes of the cluster, but only in case that node has handled a previous request on that session just before the logout happened.
+This means that after signing out of a session, the session might still be accessible for thirty seconds on other nodes of the cluster, but only if that node has handled a previous request on that session just before the logout happened.
 This timeout can be configured.
 Lowering it makes the cluster more secure, because the chance that the session is still accessible within the configured time window is smaller.
 However, this also requires more frequent roundtrips to the database (which impacts performance).
 Increasing the timeout has the opposite effect.
 This can be configured by setting SessionValidationTimeout (value in milliseconds).

 Persistent sessions also store a last-active date upon each request.
 To improve this particular aspect of the performance, the last-active date attribute of a session is no longer committed to the database immediately on each request.
 Instead, this information is queued for an action to run at a configurable interval to be stored in the Mendix database.
 This action verifies whether the session has not been logged out by another node and whether the last active date is more recent than the one in the database.
 The interval can be configured by setting ClusterManagerActionInterval (value in milliseconds).